angel-git/tarkov-stash/README.md

 - Restore durability, usage etc from armors, keys, meds...
 - Open containers and backpacks (internal layout might be wrong)
 - Add items into your stash (beta)
+- Add weapons presets into your stash (beta)
 - See weapons attachments
 - Delete items